Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Touareg beats the other contender by far, making it the best choice without even considering other things.
 From there things take a different direction, with BMW outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
 No mistake, whatever you decide here, but I'd still go for the Volkswagen.
-Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
-I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.
+Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
+Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.